 Things to Do at Beavertail Lighthouse:

-• Fishing and Picnicking: Spend a relaxing day fishing along the shore or having a picnic while soaking up the natural beauty of the area.
+- Fishing and Picnicking: You can spend your day fishing from the shore while appreciating the natural beauty by picnicking in the area.

 Location: Narragansett, Rhode Island